MoonZoon/MoonZoon/docs/cli.md

 - Example: `mzoon start`
 - Compiles the app in the debug mode and then starts the Moon's server.
 - Both Moon and Zoon apps are automatically recompiled on a file change.
-- The Moon app automatically reloads the Zoon app on a change.
+- The Moon app auto-reloads the Zoon app on a change.
 - Optional parameters:
    1. **`--release` / `-r`**
       - Example: `mzoon start --release`